 He served as a Strategic Assistant Mayor between 2012-16, with a focus on equalities and cohesion, technology and change, urban transformation and workforce issues (his portfolio expanded to include innovation, prosperity and growth).
 Since May 2016, Paul has been elected City Mayor of Salford City Council.

 Paul has a long history of campaigning on social issues.
 In 2015 he introduced the (Salford) City-Wide Equality strategy, recognizing the central role which Salford residents play in the every-day running of our communities.
 He also led on the Financial Inclusion Survey as chair of the Financial Inclusion Practitioner Group (FIPG).
 The survey brought attention to the need for reliable banking services to prevent home repossessions and insolvencies, providing a safety net for Salford's residents and preventing a downward spiral of financial exclusion.
-A Tackling Poverty in Salford strategy was launched in 2017.
+A Tackling Poverty in Salford strategy (link opens PDF in a new tab) was launched in 2017.

 Since becoming Mayor, Paul has emphasised the importance of housing, jobs and equalities.